emifuruichi/docker-django/README.md

-# Make vote application on Docker Django with MySQL5.7 and Nginx
+# Make a voting application in Docker Django with MySQL5.7 and Nginx

 # spec
 <ul>